 We then travel through Hai Van pass, and Lang Co beach - one of the most beautiful beaches of Vietnam.
 Arrive in Hue and check into our hotel.

 After lunch we visit the Imperial Citadel, a 19th-century walled fortress taken by North Vietnam during the Tet Offensive in the Vietnam War, shocking South Vietnamese and U.S. forces.
 Later we embark in a boat cruise along Perfume River to vist Thien Mu Pagoda and admire sunset on boat.
 Stay overnight in Hue.

-Day 9: Hue Imperial City Tour – Hanoi (B, L)
+Day 9: Hue Imperial City Tour – Fly to Hanoi (B, L)

 This morning, continue your exploration of Hue.
 Visit Emperor Tu Duc’s tomb, a complex of terraces and pagodas.
 Then set off to discover Emperor Khai Dinh’s mausoleum — though smaller than Tu Duc’s, it is far more elaborate.
 Stop at Vong Canh – Bird’s eyed view point to admire the wonderful scenery of the perfume River.
 Stop at the local workshop to see people making joss sticks and conical hats.

 Today we will have an opportunity to enjoy a delicious lunch buffet in a local Buddhist monastery.
 After lunch, we drive straight to Hue airport for a short flight to Hanoi.
 Upon arrival at Hanoi, meet the tour guide and transfer to the hotel.
 Stay Stay overnight in Hanoi

 Day 10: Hanoi City Tour - Street food discovery - Night train to Sapa (B, L)